 Earlier this month Chairman Powell participated in an IMF panel on international payments and digital currencies.
-He touted electronic payments systems and raised the possibility of integrating them into a central bank digital currency regime.
+He touted electronic payment systems and raised the possibility of integrating them into a central bank digital currency regime.

 Powell has so far declined to outright endorse a move toward a fully cashless system which countries including China and Sweden are spearheading.
 But he is on board with the larger globalist agenda of expanding the role of monetary policy in shaping economic and social outcomes.